Beyoncé ticket rush begins as pre-sale opens for UK tour dates

 Tickets for the pop superstar's five UK stadium shows in Cardiff, Edinburgh, Sunderland and London will then go on general sale on Tuesday.

-They are part of a 43-date world tour in support of her Renaissance album.
+The concerts are part of a 43-date world tour in support of her Grammy-nominated Renaissance album.

-The shows will kick off in Sweden on 10 May, before landing at Cardiff's Principality Stadium a week later.
+The shows kick off in Sweden on 10 May, before landing at Cardiff's Principality Stadium a week later.

 She will then visit Edinburgh's Murrayfield on 20 May, Sunderland's Stadium of Light on 23 May and London's Tottenham Hotspur Stadium on 29 and 30 May.